eigenhombre/dreambook/README.md

 # dreambook

-`dreambook` is the program I wrote to convert my dream journal into an ebook.
+`dreambook` converts a dream journal into an ebook.

 ## Requirements

 - [Babashka](https://github.com/babashka/babashka)
+- A dream journal, written in Org Mode format, similar in format to the one in `examples/dreams.org`.

 ## Installation

+- Clone this repository
+- `cd` into the repository

 ## Usage

+# TODO

+- Support bare markdown files.

 # LICENSE